ianfhunter/ianfhunter/README.md

 I'm a software developer based in Ireland.
 I like algorithmic problems and experimentary/prototype work.

 - 🌱 I’m currently learning about: Japanese & studying for the JLPT N4
-- 🧑‍💻 I'm currently working on: Presilicon compilation for AMD's Next-Gen Datacenter Solutions
+- 🧑‍💻 I'm currently working on: Presilicon performance for AMD's Next-Gen Datacenter Solutions
 - 🧗 My current pastime: Baking 🍰, Reading 📚, Geocaching🔎
 - 🎮 Currently Playing: Persona 5: Royale 💰
 - 📺 Currently watching: One Piece 🏴‍☠️